Nonflat bands and chiral symmetry in magic-angle twisted bilayer graphene: Lattice geometry and tight-binding model

 In a graphene monolayer the lattice vectors are $\boldsymbol{a}_1 = a_0(1/2,\sqrt{3}/2)$ and $\boldsymbol{a}_2 = a_0(-1/2,\sqrt{3}/2)$, with $a_0 = 2.46$ $\text{\AA}$ the lattice constant.
 The atoms on the latice positions set up the $A$ sublattice, and the atoms displaced from the $A$ atoms by $(\boldsymbol{a}_1 + \boldsymbol{a_2})/3$ set up the $B$ sublattice.
 The dual lattice vectors are then $\boldsymbol{G}_1 = 4\pi/\sqrt{3}a_0 (\sqrt{3}/2,1/2)$ and $\boldsymbol{G}_2 = 4\pi/\sqrt{3}a_0 (-\sqrt{3}/2,1/2)$.
 The band structure displays the characteristic Dirac cones around the two $K$ points, $K = (\boldsymbol{G_2} - \boldsymbol{G_1})/3$ and $K' = -K$.
 Our convention differs from other works in which $K = (\boldsymbol{G_1} - \boldsymbol{G_2})/3$ by a $180^\circ$ rotation, or equivalently by an interchange of the $A$ and $B$ sublattice labels.

 We set up the twisted bilayer geometry starting from a graphene bilayer with the two layers stacked on top of each other, at vertical positions $z=\pm d_0/2 = \pm 1.6755$ $\text{\AA}$.
 The top layer gets rotated by an angle $\theta/2$ and the bottom layer by $-\theta/2$, with the center of rotation being the center of one of the carbon hexagons.
 For a generic twist angle $\theta$, the resulting structure is not strictly periodic, only for particular angles there is a commensurate crystalline structure.
 A subset of such commensurate angles can be parameterized as $\cos(\theta) = 1 - 1/(6n^2 +6n +2)$ with integer $n$ \cite{dossantos12}.
 The unit vectors of the resulting superlattice are $\boldsymbol{L}_1 = L_M(\sqrt{3}/2,1/2)$ and $\boldsymbol{L}_2 = L_M(-\sqrt{3}/2,1/2)$ with $L_M = a_0\sqrt{3n^2+3 n+ 1}$ the moiré lattice constant.
-The reciprocal lattice in turn has unit vectors $\boldsymbol{g}_1 = 2\pi/\sqrt{3}L_M(1/2,\sqrt{3}/2)$ and $\boldsymbol{g}_2 = 2\pi/\sqrt{3}L_M(1/2,\sqrt{3}/2)$.
+The reciprocal lattice in turn has unit vectors $\boldsymbol{g}_1 = 4\pi/\sqrt{3}L_M(1/2,\sqrt{3}/2)$ and $\boldsymbol{g}_2 = 4\pi/\sqrt{3}L_M(-1/2,\sqrt{3}/2)$.

 The magic-angle of twisted bilayer graphene sits between $1.0^\circ$ and $1.1^\circ$ in different experiments and theoretical models.
-In this work we chose $\theta = 1.05 ^\circ$ ($n=31$) such that the bandwidth of the flat bands of our tight-binding model is minimal.
+In this work we chose $\theta = 1.05 ^\circ$ ($n=31$).
 The moiré lattice constant is of $13.4$ nm and the number of atoms in the unit cell is $11908$.
 We have included the effects of in-plane lattice relaxation, i.e. symmetry-preserving intrinsic strain, using the model of Ref. \cite{nam17}.

 In the bilayer, the crystallographic symmetry of $6$-fold rotations around the twist axis (the $z$ axis through one of the hexagons), denoted $C_{6z}$, is preserved.
 Yet the mirror symmetry about the $y$ axis of each individual layer is lost in the twisted structure, as it relates a lattice with twist angle $\theta$ to one with angle $-\theta$.
 Instead, there is a related symmetry consisting of $180^\circ$ rotations around the $y$ axis at $z=0$, denoted $C_{2y}$.
 This operation acts as a mirror symmetry about the $y$ axis plus an interchange of the layers.
 The group elements $C_{6z}^2$, $C_{6z}^3$ and $C_{2z}C_{2y}$ performing $3$-fold $z$-rotations, $2$-fold $z$-rotations and $180^\circ$ rotations around the $x$ axis are denoted $C_{3z}$, $C_{2z}$ and $C_{2x}$, respectively.
 Furthermore, the spin-orbit coupling in carbon is negligible, so there is an additional spinless time-reversal symmetry, $\mathcal{T}$, acting as complex conjugation.